Pacifico Beach Siargao: A Guide To Surfers Paradise 2025

 Pacifico beach is located in the North East of Siargao in the up and coming surf town of Pacifico, a much quieter and relaxed hub to stay compared to the main area of General Luna and Cloud 9 in the south.

-If you’re staying in the main hub of General Luna the drive takes 1 hour.
+If you’re staying in the main hub of General Luna, to Pacifico Beach the drive takes 1 hour.
 This may seem like a long trip but you can break it up by visiting other attractions on the way such as the Magpupungko Rock Pools or Tayangban Cave.
 We think it’s definitely worth the drive!

 The best way to navigate Siargao is by scooter, we rented ours for ₽300 a day and loved whizzing up North to explore more of the island, the roads are pretty well kept on Siargao and traffic was never an issue outside of Tourism Road.
 On the way up you’ll spot so many sights of local life including the water buffalo, small villages and vulcanising shops (garages), we were unfortunate enough to get two flat tyres!

 If you don't fancy driving a scooter in the hot midday heat we don't blame you!
 We recommend Hiring a Private Driver to take you around the island.
-This Budget Land Tour in Siargao has over 1 thousand bookings and 4.5 star ratings!
+This Budget Land Tour in Siargao has thousands of bookings and 4.5 star ratings!

 Pacifico Beach Description